isomerpages/moe-stanthonyspri/_sports-and-games/Floorball.md

 description: ""
 variant: tiptap
 ---
-<p>The Floorball CCA provides students with a dynamic platform to develop
+<p>Floorball is a Co-Curricular Activity (CCA) in SAPS that provides students
-both athletic skills and strong character values through sport.
+with a dynamic platform to develop both athletic skills and strong character values through sport.
 As a fast-paced and strategic team game, floorball challenges students physically and mentally, nurturing a spirit of resilience, teamwork, and discipline.
 At the heart of the CCA is the belief that sports serve not just to hone technical ability, but to shape confident and respectful individuals who can overcome challenges together.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Floorball_7.jpg">
 </div>